ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/06-Model-Selection.md

 - Model should be complex enough to make fewer errors
 - Correctness vs Consistency trade-off
 - We want both Bias and Variance to be low, however, decreasing bias increases variance and vice-versa.
+- Bias of a model represents the amount of error the model will commit on a given dataset, while the variance of the model measures how much the model changes when trained on a different dataset

 ## Example
 - Cracking competitive exam
     - you need to know the fundamentals, but you also require some level of memorization

 # Regularization
 - Steps to reduce model complexity